 When searching online for case law or secondary sources, do you have time to go through hundreds of results?
 Is that one even applicable to my case?
 Is this one accurate?
 Can I trust that source?

 When you have trusted legal research tools, you get to skip the sifting and vetting because you know everything you’re seeing is accurate and up to date.
 Which means you get to the answers you need faster.

 Your case strategy is based on data

-Using litigation analytics, you can easily access information that will help you build a stronger strategy because you have insight on your judge such as:
+Using Litigation Analytics, you can easily access information that will help you build a stronger strategy because you have insight on all the players connected to your matter such as:

-- Example motions they have granted for a case type
+- Example motions your judge has granted for a specific case type